 The Utility department and the city of Kingston make combined efforts to improve the transportation network of sidewalks, roads, street furniture, bikeway, and bridges.

 2015 – 2018 Strategic Plan

-The city of Kingston with the help of the Utility sector has aimed at implementing a strategic plan from 2015 to 2018 to make the sidewalks, roads and transportation network safe for motorists, pedestrians, and cyclists.
-The city takes care of the building and maintaining 100s of km of roadways and traffic infrastructure.
+The city of Kingston with the help of the Utility sector has aimed at implementing a strategic plan from 2015 to 2018 to make the sidewalks, roads, and transportation network safe for motorists, pedestrians, and cyclists.
+The city takes care of the building and maintains 100s of km of roadways and traffic infrastructure.

 Master Plan for Kingston Transportation